Hamad bin Jassim bin Jaber Al Thani: BAE Systems

 Following courting by Michael Portillo, Qatar entered into an arms deal worth £500 million with BAE Systems. £7 million was transferred into two trusts in Jersey of which Hamad was named as a beneficiary.
 In an attempt to prevent money laundering, the funds were frozen from 16 July 2000 by the Jersey Financial Services Commission, who then began a court case and investigation.
 Hamad paid the Jersey authorities £6 million as a "voluntary reparation" as "the structures put in place by his advisers may have contributed to the cost and complexity of the inquiry."
 The case was then dropped by the Jersey authorities.

 Heritage Oil

-In June 2014, HBJ acquired 80% of Heritage Oil, which was listed as a London exploration and production company.
-At the same time, he was listed as a “Counsellor” at the Qatari embassy and as such was privileged to legal immunity under the 1961 Vienna Convention.
-Article 42 of this convention states that “a diplomat shall not in the receiving State practise for personal profit any professional or commercial activity” thereby disallowing the acquisition in which HBJ engaged.
-The stake, valued at £924 million and dated April 30, 2014, transferred to a “wholly owned subsidiary” of Al-Mirqab Capital, an investment company privately owned by HBJ and his family.
-HBJ's lawyers maintain that the fact that the company was listed in London is not sufficient evidence to determine that Article 42 had been violated.
+In June 2014, Hamad acquired 80% of Heritage Oil, which was listed as a London exploration and production company.
+At the same time, he was listed as a "Counsellor" at the Qatari embassy and as such was privileged to legal immunity under the 1961 Vienna Convention.
+Article 42 of this convention states that "a diplomat shall not in the receiving State practise for personal profit any professional or commercial activity" thereby disallowing the acquisition.
+The stake, valued at £924 million and dated April 30, 2014, transferred to a "wholly owned subsidiary" of Al-Mirqab Capital, an investment company privately owned by Hamad and his family.
+His lawyers maintain that the fact that the company was listed in London is not sufficient evidence to determine that Article 42 had been violated.